 A headgear is also important to avoid catching a cold in autumn.
 At the feet Baumbach pays attention to high-quality shoes for good step security.
 "Goretex shoes guarantee warm, dry feet and usually also have a different profile, which also increases surefootedness on snow," she assures us with a view towards winter.

 - Choose the right running clothes: Breathable, water-repellent, but not too warm - these are the key words for the autumn running outfit.
 A tight-fitting running undershirt, a thin intermediate layer and a windproof and waterproof jacket.

 - Make sure you wear the correct shoes: High-quality shoes are a must for good surefootedness.
 The footwear should provide the necessary profile on muddy surfaces or snow-covered stretches.

 - Drink even more: If the air is very dry in the cold, joggers lose a lot of fluid through breathing during training.
 Therefore: Drink a lot before training and replenish your fluid balance quickly afterwards.

-- New training options: Trail-running and cross-country races have their season start in autumn.
-This not only brings variety and a lot of fun - you also get to know the surroundings from a completely new perspective.
+- Trails for new impressions: Trail running not only brings variety and lots of fun - you also get to know the surroundings from a completely new side.

 In spite of all these positive running aspects, there is always one or the other reason to stop putting on your running shoes in the evening.
 Maybe the working day was long and exhausting?
 It's wet and cold outside?
 Even then, there are some tricks to outsmart the mind.

-Although Baumbach loves running in groups and has already made some friends run, she also uses her hobby as a personal time-out.
-"She says, "Running clears your head, and then there is room again for the essential, for the beautiful and the positive," Baumbach says.
-If you still don't like running in the dark, you can also choose an illuminated running track, which is often found in Germany.
+Running expert Baumbach praises running as a personal time-out: "Running clears your head, and then there is room again for the essential, for the beautiful and the positive," she says.
+If you still don't like running in the dark, you can also choose an illuminated running track, which is often found in Europe.